 Infection prevention and control resources, including personal protective equipment (PPE), were available should a resident infection or outbreak occur.
 Staff were observed to be complying with the infection control policies and procedures.
 Staff demonstrated knowledge on the requirements of standard precautions and were able to locate policies and procedures.
 Radius has an organisational pandemic response plan in place which is reviewed and tested at regular intervals.
-The infection control nurse and infection control committee have input when infection control policies and procedures are reviewed.
+The infection control coordinator and infection control committee have input when infection control policies and procedures are reviewed.

-The infection control nurse is responsible for coordinating/providing education and training to staff.
+The infection control coordinator is responsible for coordinating/providing education and training to staff.
 The orientation package includes specific training around hand hygiene and standard precautions.
-Annual infection control training is included in the mandatory inservices that are held for all staff.
-Staff have completed infection control education in the last 12 months.
-The infection control nurse has access to an online training system with resources, guidelines, and best practice.
-The infection control nurse has completed infection control audits.
+Annual infection control training is included in the mandatory in-services that are held for all staff and also available electronically.
+Staff have completed infection control related education in the last 12 months.
+The infection control coordinator has access to an online training system with resources, guidelines, and best practice.
+The infection control coordinator has completed infection control audits.